 In Philippians, Paul was writing to a church located in a city that was thoroughly Roman in all ways of life.
 Similarly, all of us live within the influence of a particular cultural and national context.
-As Paul reminds us, though, as Christians we have a citizenship that transcends all earthly, national, or geographical ties.
+Yet as Paul reminds us, as Christians we have a citizenship that transcends all earthly, national, or geographical ties.
 Alistair Begg unpacks this truth from Paul, explaining that in our heavenly citizenship through Christ Jesus we find our true identity, security, and dignity.

 “Finally, my brothers”—or “my brothers and sisters”—“rejoice in the Lord!
 It is no trouble for me to write the same things to you again, and it is a safeguard for you.

 “Watch out for those dogs, those men who do evil, those mutilators of the flesh.
 For it is we who are the circumcision, we who worship by the Spirit of God, who glory in Christ Jesus, and who put no confidence in the flesh—though I myself have reasons for such confidence.

 “If anyone else thinks he has reasons to put confidence in the flesh, I have more: circumcised on the eighth day, of the people of Israel, of the tribe of Benjamin, a Hebrew of Hebrews; in regard to the law, a Pharisee; as for zeal, persecuting the church; as for legalistic righteousness, faultless.